apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### August 27th, 2020: Apache Jackrabbit 2.18.6 released
+Apache Jackrabbit 2.18.6 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.18) page for more details.

 #### July 24th, 2020: Apache Jackrabbit 2.21.3 released
 Apache Jackrabbit 2.21.3 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the